Shelf Incrimination

 I use my brain a lot at my job and I like to just be able to like relax at home and see my art and my things and not see a lot of books, which do feel like clutter to me when they're not being read.

-See, I was going to say, you know, what if Natasha, you know, you, you thaw the rats in this relationship.
-What if Natasha were to dust the books, but that wouldn't give you any comfort.
+So I was going to say, you know, what if Natasha, you know, you thaw the rats in this relationship.
+What if Natasha were to dust the books, but that wouldn't give you any comments?
+I'd still see them.

 I was hoping that this apartment was going to have like 17 rooms in it.
 Oh, if I

+period.
 So we are doing, I would say, a major pruning of stuff in general.
-And I was hoping for a culling of the books.

 I think for a variety of reasons, it's really hard for her to let go of things physically and metaphorically.
 And it's quite easy for me to do that.

-okay.
+Okay.
 Is that a true quote, Natasha?
-That is.
+That is true.

 And what does that refer to?